-The fall season is a prime time to check some of those pesky household chores off your to-do list.
-With the kids back in school, autumn is a time to wrap up all things summer and prepare for winter.
-This includes fall floor-to-ceiling cleaning, which is tedious but necessary work.
-Take solace knowing there’s at least one quick task, and maybe even a little fun: power washing your home’s exterior.
-With just five quick power washing projects, you can have your house sparkling clean and prepared to survive the winter.
+The fall season is a prime time to check off some of those pesky household chores on your to-do list.
+With the kids back in school, autumn is a time to wrap up all things summer and start preparing for winter.
+This includes, of course, floor-to-ceiling cleaning — tedious but necessary work.
+Rest easy knowing there’s at least one quick task, and it may even be a little fun: pressure washing your home’s exterior.
+We’ll walk you through some ways to power wash your house in fall with just five quick projects.
+You can have your house sparkling clean and prepared to survive the winter.

 Power washing is one of the final steps you should take before winter arrives.
 Odds are, there are leaves and other pieces of debris wedged in the gutters and around your home’s exterior, and power washing removes all of this debris before it freezes over.
 Before the temperature drops below freezing, start the process of removing dirt, mildew, mud, and other blemishes with the power of pressurized, heated water.

 Power washing is also effective for the following tasks:

-- Preparing your home to rent or sell
+- Preparing your home to sell or rent

 - Removing mold or mildew

 - Killing pesky weeds or moss

-- Cleaning and brightening your deck, patio, walkway, and driveway
+- Cleaning and refreshing your deck, patio, walkway, and driveway

 - Removing debris from awnings and gutters